 If your child experiences delayed or early puberty, it can affect their growth and development.
-The expert team of board-certified pediatricians at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, offer solutions for puberty disorders.
+The expert team of board-certified pediatricians at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, offer solutions for puberty disorders.
 They provide treatments that normalize your child’s development during puberty.
 At the first sign of early or delayed puberty, schedule an appointment with Newport Children’s Medical Group by phone today.

 Puberty disorders occur when your child goes through puberty at the wrong time, or not at all.
 Examples include:

 With precocious puberty, your child experiences early puberty or puberty that occurs before age eight in girls and age nine in boys.

 Delayed puberty occurs later than usual – much later than your child’s peers begin puberty.
 For example, boys who haven’t hit puberty by age 14, girls who don’t develop breasts by age 13, and girls who don't begin menstruating by age 16 may have delayed puberty.

 Signs and symptoms of normal puberty in boys and girls include:

 If your child experiences puberty too early or isn’t going through puberty when their peers do, see the Newport Children’s Medical Group team for an evaluation.